quicwg/multipath/draft-ietf-quic-multipath.md

 Path Identifier:
 : Identifier of the path for which unused connection IDs are not available.

-Maximum Sequence Number:
+Next Sequence Number:
-: The largest sequence number issued for a connection ID for this path by the peer.
+: The next sequence number that is expected to be issued for a connection ID for this path by the peer.

 Receipt of a value of Maximum Path Identifier or Path Identifier that is higher than the local maximum value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-Receipt of a value of Maximum Sequence Number that is higher than the sequence number of the last issued connection ID for this path MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of a value of Next Sequence Number that is higher than the sequence number of the next expected to be issued connection ID for this path MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 # Error Codes {#error-codes}